Wicklow GAA: County team

+In July 2026, Wicklow beat Down in the 2026 Tailteann Cup final.
+It was the county's first senior title.

 Hurling

 Clubs

-The 2022 Wicklow Senior Hurling Championship consists of seven clubs: Carnew Emmets, Glenealy, Kiltegan, St Patrick's Wicklow Town, Éire Og Greystones, Avondale and Bray Emmets (1952, 2014, 2015, 2016, 2019, 2020, 2021, 2022, 2023, 2024 Champions).
+The Wicklow Senior Hurling Championship consists of eight clubs.
+Record Champions are Carnew Emmets with 20 titles in total.

 County team

 Wicklow won the All-Ireland Junior Hurling Championship in 1967 and 1971 and the Kehoe Cup on seven occasions: in 1989, 1991, 1998, 2000, 2001, 2002 and 2003.

+Wicklow won the Nicky Rackard Cup in 2023.

+Wicklow currently plays in the Christy Ring Cup, the third highest tier of county competitions.

 Schools

 There is a very strong emphasis on Gaelic games in schools in Wicklow, both in primary and secondary schools.
 In almost all cases coaching is done on a voluntary basis by teachers who may have links to local GAA clubs.

 The county's vocational schools team has won 12 Leinster and 3 All-Ireland Championships, the last coming in 2006.

 Garden County Academy

 The Garden County Academy is Wicklow GAA's juvenile development squad system for football and hurling, with squads from under-13 to minor level.

 The academy in its current format was born in 2014 after a group of concerned GAA members from around the county came together to formulate a plan to improve underage football structures in the county.
 The key motivation for the group was that the existing games development structure operated by Wicklow County Board was not producing players able to compete with other Leinster counties, noting that Wicklow remains the only county not to have won a senior Leinster championship in either football or hurling, despite having one of the largest populations in the province.
 One of the stated aims of the group was to win a Leinster Minor Football Championship within ten years.

 An independent group initially consisting of Niall O'Brien (Kiltegan), Joe O'Brien (Kiltegan) and Gerry Grehan (Laragh) presented the case for a major overhaul of the academy to Wicklow County Board in 2013, following months of research and focus groups.
 Out of this exercise developed the first Garden County Academy committee, reporting to the county board, with the remit to develop a new county football development squad system: